-Proposal 2:

-Proposal 3: Compensation

-Proposal 4: Ratification of Appointment Advisory Vote on Executive Advisory Vote on Frequency of KPMG LLP Compensation of Advisory Vote on of Advisory Vote on Executive Compensation
+Annual Meeting Agenda Proposal 1: Proposal 2: Proposal 3: Proposal 4: Election of Directors (see page 12) Ratification of Appointment of KPMG LLP Advisory Vote on Executive Compensation Advisory Vote on Frequency of Advisory Vote on Executive Compensation

 The following table provides summary information about our eight director nominees, each of whom currently serves on our Board.
 Concentrix is committed to diversity and inclusion across our organization and believes this starts with our highly skilled and diverse Board.
 A majority of our initial Board members are women, and one quarter are ethnically diverse.
 The Board recommends that you vote FOR each of the director nominees.